 10. APOE Genotyping

-Order this test to find out if you possess a higher risk of developing CVD.
+Order this test to determine if you possess a higher risk of developing CVD.

 Why Order Tests Online?

-Depending on your insurance, your provider, and your location, it may make more sense for you to order tests online.
-If you have an HSA plan, it's likely that our tests qualify for your HSA.
+Depending on your insurance, provider, and location, it may make more sense for you to order tests online.
+If you have an HSA plan, our tests likely qualify for your HSA.

-When you order from us, you will get you'll get a notification your cholesterol testing results are ready, which will direct you to a secure patient portal.
+When you order from us, you will get a notification that your cholesterol testing results are ready, which will direct you to a secure patient portal.